tal-amir/sparse-approximation-gsm/README.md

 Requirements
 ------------
-This program requires the Mosek optimization solver.
+This program requires the _Mosek_ optimization solver.
 https://www.mosek.com/downloads/

-Mosek requires a user licence.
-A personal academic licence can be requested [here] (https://www.mosek.com/license/request/personal-academic/).
-The licence is normally sent immediately, by email.
+Mosek requires a **user licence**.
+A personal academic licence can be requested [here](https://www.mosek.com/license/request/personal-academic/).
+The licence is normally sent immediately by email.
-The attached `mosek.lic` file should be placed in a directory called `mosek` under the user's home directory:
+The attached `mosek.lic` file should be placed in a directory called `mosek` under the user's home directory.
+For example:
-Windows: `c:\users\_userid_\mosek\mosek.lic`
+* Windows: `c:\users\_userid_\mosek\mosek.lic`
-Unix / Linux/ OS X: `/home/_userid_/mosek/mosek.lic`
+* Unix / Linux/ OS X: `/home/_userid_/mosek/mosek.lic`

+The tests

 Input arguments